Focused Addiction Recovery

 Provider's Policy

-It’s likely that your insurance coverage is accepted at FAR.
-We work with many insurance providers to get you the treatment you need at little to no cost to you.
-If you don’t currently have insurance coverage we also offer different payment options to help you find recovery.
+It is likely that the individual's insurance coverage is accepted at FAR.
+FAR is in-network with many insurance providers, helping patients receive the treatment they need at little to no cost.
+For those who do not currently have insurance coverage, FAR also offers a variety of payment options to help make recovery accessible.

 Taking the first step toward recovery can feel overwhelming, but Focused Addiction makes it simple by treating clients with substance use, while supporting the loved ones alongside them.
 They proudly accept Medicaid and handle everything from the initial detox referral to long-term aftercare.
 They pair clinical care with safe housing, guiding clients through high-intensity day programs (PHP, known locally as SACOT) down to flexible outpatient care (IOP, or SAIOT), medication-assisted treatment (MAT), and mandated DWI therapy.